RasmusRPaulsen/DTUImageAnalysis/exercises/ex1b-PCA/readme.md

 Now compute the covariance:
 $$\sigma^2 = \frac{1}{N-1} \sum_i a_i b_i$$

 between the sepal length and the sepal width.
-Please note that we use N − 1 instead of just N in the computation of the covariance.
+Please note that we use $N − 1$ instead of just $N$ in the computation of the covariance.
 The reason for this can be found in estimation theory.
-Also note that the covariance we compute is not equal to for example the Numpy cov function.
+Also note that the covariance we compute is not equal to for example the Numpy `cov` function.
 It can, though, still tell us something about the data.

 Compute the covariance between the sepal length and the petal length and compare it to the covariance between the sepal length and width.
 What do you observe?

 ### Exercise 4

 As with image analysis, it is very useful to get a graphical understanding of the data and what structures are hidden in the them.
 For this, we will use the seaborn Python package that also used the pandas package.
-Take a look at Appendix A for installation instructions.
+Take a look at Appendix A, at the end of the document, for installation instructions.

 Import *seaborn* and *pandas*: